 Sanctuary Schools

-We need to ensure schools remain safe places for all students.
 As Trump ramps up his plans for mass deportation, enshrining our schools as sanctuary schools is a key to ensuring immigrant students feel safe at school.
+Our community members have put together this resource to provide more information about Trump's Executive Order, and what you can do to make schools a safer place for all students now.
 We recognize policy may likely change during the Trump presidency and we will work to keep this page updated as circumstances change.

 Steps you can take right now to move towards sanctuary schools (more info here):